 220 Botany Rd, Alexandria, 2015

-Another of Sydney’s great pubs that makes the short trip from Redfern station worth taking is Iron Duke Hotel.
+Another of the best pubs Sydney has to offer, and one that makes the short trip from Redfern station worth taking is Iron Duke Hotel.
 This Alexandria institution has a weekly roster of featured beers on tap that you can sample, and even preview through their website before you head in.

 The Bearded Tit